The Alliance Française Classic Film Festival

 The Alliance Française French Film Festival

-With more than 174,000 admissions in 2017, the Alliance Française French Film Festival’s 28th edition was its most successful.
+With more than 174,000 admissions in 2017, the Alliance Française French Film Festival’s 28th edition was the most successful season.

 The Festival has become a highly anticipated and extremely popular event on the Australian cultural calendar.
 It is not only the biggest film festival in Australia; it is also the biggest festival of French films outside of France.

 Each year the festival curates a selection of the best contemporary French films, including comedies, dramas, documentaries and much more.
 Blockbusters and independent films alike screen over nine weeks in seven cities: Sydney, Melbourne, Adelaide, Canberra, Brisbane, Perth and Hobart.
 The festival also includes glamorous opening nights, Q&As and special events with renowned figures of French film.

 French culture, and in particular French cinema, has never been more popular in Australia than it is right now.
 The Alliance Française French Film Festival audience includes Australians, French, Francophiles and movie buffs – all keen to experience the latest sophisticated, vibrant and daring films from France.

 The annual Festival is a collaboration between the Embassy of France in Australia and six Alliances Françaises around the country.
 The Alliance Française is an independent, not-for-profit language and cultural organisation that has been actively promoting a Franco-Australian exchange for over 130 years.

 Having entered its second quarter century, the Alliance Française French Film Festival proudly continues its international celebration of the best new cinema from France.

 The Alliance Française is an independent, not-for-profit language and cultural organisation promoting Franco-Australian exchange since 1899.
 With an ambitious mission to spread the French language and culture well beyond the borders of France, there are around 819 Alliances Françaises existing in 137 countries all over the world.